 Python bindings

-PulsePins has two Python-facing surfaces:
+PulsePins has two Python interfaces:

 Host-side SCPI client